reflectoring/reflectoring.github.io/_posts/2020-05-02-aws-cloudformation-deploy-docker-image.md

 We'll create two CloudFormation stacks:

-* A **network stack** that creates a VPC (virtual private cloud) with two public subnets (each in a different availability zone for high availability), and internet gateway, and a load balancer that balances traffic between those networks.
+* A **network stack** that creates a VPC (virtual private cloud) with two public subnets (each in a different availability zone for high availability), an internet gateway, and a load balancer that balances traffic between those networks.
 * A **service stack** that places a Docker container with the application we want to run into each of the public networks.
 For this, we take advantage of ECS (Elastic Container Service) and Fargate, which together abstract away some of the gritty details and make it easier to run a Docker container.

 The service stack depends on the network stack, so we start with designing the network stack.

 I didn't start from scratch (I'm not smart enough for that) but instead used [these CloudFormation templates](https://github.com/nathanpeck/aws-cloudformation-fargate) as a starting point and modified them for simplicity and understanding.

 We'll be discussing a single fragment of YAML at a time.
-You can find the full CloudFormation templates for the [network stack](https://github.com/thombergs/code-examples/blob/master/aws/cloudformation/ecs-in-two-public-subnets/network.yml) (`network.yml`) and the [service stack](https://github.com/thombergs/code-examples/blob/master/aws/cloudformation/ecs-in-two-public-subnets/service.yml) (`service.yml`) on GitHub.
+You can find the complete CloudFormation templates for the [network stack](https://github.com/thombergs/code-examples/blob/master/aws/cloudformation/ecs-in-two-public-subnets/network.yml) (`network.yml`) and the [service stack](https://github.com/thombergs/code-examples/blob/master/aws/cloudformation/ecs-in-two-public-subnets/service.yml) (`service.yml`) on GitHub.

 Skip to [running the stacks](#running-the-stacks) if you're not interested in the nitty-gritty details of the stack configuration.